WELD 1100

 3 Credit Hours

-Operation of oxyacetylene welding and cutting equipment and plasma cutting.
-Students learn to produce quality welds and braze joints in the flat, horizontal, overhead and vertical positions.
-Also introduces cutting methods of profile, pipe, square and bevel.
+Operation of oxy-acetylene welding & cutting equipment, and plasma cutting.
+Students learn to produce quality welds and braze joints in the flat, horizontal, vertical, and overhead positions.
+This course introduces cutting methods to profile, pipe, square, and bevel.
 (1 lecture hour, 4 lab hours)

 Prerequisite: WELD 1100 or equivalent.